dawi369/dawi369/README.md

-# Hi, I'm David,
+# Hi, I'm David

-SWE for a company thats definitely in your wallet.
+Software Engineer for a company thats definitely in your wallet.

 Oh and I'm also a private pilot in training, like to fly FPV drones, and play ice hockey.